libretto-ai/imaginary-dev/vsc-extension/README.md

 ![Modify Test Case](vsc-extension/readme-images/modify-test-case.gif)

 Can't think of a good test case for your imaginary function?
-Press the "Generate Test Case" button to create new test cases for your function.
+Press the "Generate" button to create new test cases for your function.
 Note that this button requires access to the GPT-4 API and, because GPT-4 is quite complex, can take a decent amount of time.

 ![Generate Test Case](vsc-extension/readme-images/generate-test-case.gif)